5 Days in New York City: Complete First-Timer Itinerary

 How to Do It:

-- • Book the earliest opening slot online (hours vary by date — check the official schedule).
+- • Book a timed afternoon slot online (hours vary by date — check the official schedule).

 - • 86th-floor Main Deck is the iconic open-air platform—all you need.

-- • Admire the Art Deco lobby on your way out—one of NYC's finest interiors.
+- • Admire the Art Deco lobby on your way out.

 Tips

-- → Top of the Rock (Rockefeller Center) is an alternative with better Central Park views.
+- → Top of the Rock is an alternative with better Central Park views.

-- → Express passes (from ~$85) aren't usually needed if you book online and go at opening.
+- → Express passes (from ~$84) aren't usually needed with online tickets.

 Visit Top of the Rock instead — similar views at a lower price, and the Empire State Building itself is in your frame.

-Book a sunrise or late-night ticket (after 22:00) for the most magical, crowd-free experience.
+Book a late-night ticket (after 22:00) for the most magical, crowd-free experience.

 High Line + Chelsea Market

-A 2.4km elevated park on old train tracks with wildflowers and Hudson River views, plus the ultimate food hall.
+A 2.4km elevated park on old train tracks with wildflowers and Hudson River views.

 How to Do It:

-- • Descend at 16th Street stairs to Chelsea Market below.
+- • Descend at 16th Street to Chelsea Market below.

 Tips